joelmacias/student-timesheet/README.md

 I'm certainly aware that I could have simply created this timesheet using Excel, but that would have been no fun.
 #Usage
 The CLT will allow you to open an existing timesheet, or to create a new timesheet.
 The format of the timesheet created will be the standard timesheet provided by my department.
+The tool will prompt for worker information, then proceed to prompt for shift entries.

 I wrote this tool specifically for the timesheet provided by my department, so it wont work properly with any other timesheet. :)